matthew-d-oliver/mod3_project_mmk/README.md

 # mod3_project_mmk
 '''
-Comprehensive analysis of New York energy grid data for the purpose of Energy Arbitrage or Industrial production energy usage optimization using data from eia.gov API queries
+Comprehensive analysis of New York energy grid data for the purpose of Energy Arbitrage or Industrial energy usage optimization.
+Using data from eia.gov API queries
 '''